dvhull/GymVisualThumbnail/README.md

-# 📌 Automated Video Thumbnail Generator
+# 📌 GymVisual Thumbnail Generator

 ## 🔹 Overview
 This Python script processes **MP4 video files**, extracts a frame, removes the **green screen background**, and resizes the image into a **square format** while maintaining transparency.